NVlabs/FPSci/docs/startupConfigReadme.md

-fullscreen = true;                                  // Set this to false to run in windowed mode windowSize = Vector2(1920, 980);                    // This sets the default window size (when running with fullscreen = false) audioEnable = true;                                 // Set false to turn off audio jsonOutput = true;                                  // Write JSON compatible Any files by default
+fullscreen = true;                                  // Set this to false to run in windowed mode windowSize = Vector2(1920, 980);                    // This sets the default window size (when running with fullscreen = false) audioEnable = true;                                 // Set false to turn off audio jsonAnyOutput = true;                               // Write JSON compatible Any config files by default

 defaultExperiment = {
     name = "default";